rmallen86/CoastalTeam/docs/source/background/index.rst

 The tidal flow calculator is based on the work of Mariotti and Murshid (2018) [1]_ and has been partially integrated into `Landlab <http://landlab.github.io/>`_.
 In this project, our group had the following 2 objects:

-1. Add sediment erosion and sediment transport capabilities to the `Landlab <http://landlab.github.io/>`_ tidal flow calculator.
+1. Add sediment erosion capabilities to the `Landlab <http://landlab.github.io/>`_ tidal flow calculator.

 2. Couple with a lagrangian particle router (`dorado <https://passah2o.github.io/dorado/>`_).